-- Students will be able to recognise the structure of a Pepeha. - Students will be able to create their own Pepeha. - Students will be able to establish relationships between people and places.
+- Students will be able to recognise the structure of a Pepeha. - Students will be able to create their own Pepeha. - Students will be able to establish relationships between people and places. - Students will be able to present a pepeha.

 Mihi by Gavin Bishop (Mihi was a finalist at the 2020 New Zealand Book Awards for Children and Young Adults)